Celiac: Foods to Avoid

 • Anything with malt flavoring, or Malt syrup, malted milk, some chocolate milk drinks

-• Certain sour creams, yogurts, ice creams, most all light or fat-free dairy products
+• Some sour creams, yogurts, ice creams; many of the light or fat-free dairy products

 • Artificial creamers, processed cheese spreads, some chocolate milk drinks

-• Pies, cakes, cookies (not gluten-free), commercial pudding mixes, ice cream cones, cake mixes
+• Pies, cakes, cookies (not gluten-free), some commercial pudding mixes, ice cream cones, cake mixes

 • Some commercial salad dressings, some mayonnaise